FriendsOfSymfony/FOSRestBundle/Resources/doc/3-listener-support.md

 The Request body converter makes it possible to deserialize the request body into an object.

-This converter requires that you have installed [SensioFrameworkExtraBundle](http://symfony.com/doc/current/bundles/SensioFrameworkExtraBundle/index.html) and have the converters enabled:
+This converter requires that you have installed [SensioFrameworkExtraBundle][sensio-extra-bundle] and have the converters enabled:
 ```yaml
 # app/config/config.yml